-The Aim Car Suspension Potentiometer Pop End using Aim loggers can measure the displacement between two points using a sensor (linear potentiometer) directly connected to the points of measure.
-This potentiometer can measure linear displacements like:
+Suspension Potentiometer Rose Joint Fitting, used with Aim loggers, measures displacement between two points using a sensor (linear potentiometer) directly connected to the measure points.

 - dampers compression or extension

 This is a good sensor to log when at the track.
-As, the Engineers can check to see how the suspension is performing when out on track.
+The Engineers can check to see how the suspension is performing when out on track.
 From this you can identify set-up changes such as, stiffen or loosen the suspension.
-This change could eliminate understeer or/ and oversteer.
+This change could eliminate under steer or/ and over steer.

 - steering rotation measured through the rack displacement

 - be very careful avoiding possible bending of the internal cylinder; these bendings, occurring when over tightening the screws or in case of incorrect mounting, can seriously damage the sensor.